timkouters/nl.timkouters.domitech/README.md

 * Dutch (Nederlands)

 ## Change Log:
+### v 1.0.8
+Added support for remembering dim-level (default is on)

 ### v 1.0.7
-Added support for UK-version of tthe Domitech light bulb
+Added support for UK-version of the Domitech light bulb

 ### v 1.0.6
 Added support for Homey 2.0